nvda-es/devguides_translation/original_docs/w10addoninternals.md

 Similar to emoji panel, in build 17025 and later, modern keyboard can also provide input suggestions.
 This is done by checking a new option in Settings/Devices/Typing, and activated when one presses up arrow while typing (only United States English keyboard layout is supported).
 Just like emoji panel, a floating window appears, and in this case, one can press left or right arrow to navigate between suggestions and press Enter to accept the offered item.

 The above mechanism for selecting input suggestions is also employed when pasting items from cloud clipboard.
 In build 17666 and later, one can copy text and small images to the clipboard to be pasted later, and Windows will keep a history of items copied to the clipboard.
-When Windows=V is pressed, a list of clipboard items will be displayed, and one can use left or right arrows to select the desired item.
+When Windows+V is pressed, a list of clipboard items will be displayed, and one can use left or right arrows to select the desired item.

 ### What to announce, what not to announce